A TYPICAL WEEK WITH A GROUP TOUR *

 Montignac Market: You will have some free time for personal discovery of this vibrant outdoor market.
 Here you can enjoy the pleasures of browsing through local produce, fresh fruit and vegetables, organic food from the bio-food producers and of course taste some of the local specialties.

-Lascaux II: A perfect reproduction of the original cave that was discovered in 1940 by four young boys and their dog.
+Lascaux IV: A perfect reproduction of the original cave that was discovered in 1940 by four young boys and their dog.
 The cave is the finest of all prehistoric painting caves.
 Most of the paintings depict animals found in the surrounding landscape, such as horses, bison, mammoths, ibex, aurochs, deer, lions, bears, and wolves.
 Lascaux is a jewel of prehistoric art and a major archaeological revelation.
-Carrying on with this theme we now leave to continue exploration of another archeological site.

 Day 5 –THURSDAY: Wine Tasting experience